Skip to content

 Salesforce is the enterprise answer.
 If you manage multiple brands, sell globally, or need B2B and B2C on one platform, this is the only option on this list that scales to that level.
 Customer 360 provides unified profiles across every touchpoint.
 Agentforce AI agents handle automated order management and personalized recommendations.

 What works: Distributed inventory management with real-time visibility across all channels.
-BOPIS, BORIS, curbside pickup, and endless aisle — the full omnichannel experience.
+BOPIS, BORIS (buy online, return in-store), curbside pickup, and endless aisle — the full omnichannel experience.
 Salesforce Loyalty Management is native.
-Einstein AI powers predictive analytics and product recommendations.
+Einstein AI powers predictive analytics and product recommendations that improve conversion rates.
+The platform supports complex B2B+B2C hybrid models (a manufacturer selling wholesale and direct-to-consumer from the same backend).
+Multi-currency, multi-language, and global tax compliance are built in — critical for retailers selling across borders.

 The catch: Six-figure setup cost.
-GMV-based pricing means your costs grow with your revenue.
-Implementation takes 6-18 months.
-You'll need specialist developers or consultants.
+GMV-based pricing means your costs grow with your revenue, which creates a perverse incentive during high-growth periods.
+Implementation takes 6-18 months with a certified integration partner.
+You'll need specialist developers or Salesforce-certified consultants — internal teams rarely have the expertise.
 Completely wrong for any business under $10M annual revenue.
+The platform's complexity means ongoing maintenance and customization costs that can equal or exceed the license fees.
+Expect $50K-$150K/year in ongoing technical costs for a mid-size deployment.

 Best for: Large enterprise retailers with $10M+ revenue managing multiple brands or selling globally.